brian-dawn/tamago/README.md

 Now you can cd into a directory with a `.python-version` file and it will auto select the relevant python version (ignoring the patch version).

+You can also proxy any commands to a python version with:

+    tamago run 3.10

+e.g:

+    tamago run 3.10 -m venv .venv

 ## With Poetry

 Tell poetry to use a python version that matches the pyproject.toml file: